Pharsyde/python-telegram-bot-template/README.md

-# python-telegram-bot-template
+# Telegram bot template
-Template for telegram bot
+Template for telegram bot with python-telegram-bot